 - September 2021: Participate in (2-3) outreach meetings to help TPL and Better Block Hawai‘i gather input on the proposed street art design.

 - October 2021: Update and finalize the street art design and acquire needed materials and supplies.

 - November 2021: Install proposed street art in partnership with community.

-Are you interested in participating in this project and working with the community to create street art in Kahului?
-The selected artist will receive $5,000 through a subcontract with the lead consultant.
-Proposals should be submitted electronically by email to firstname.lastname@example.org by 4pm on Friday, August 21st, and should include the following:
+Are you interested in participating in this project and working with the community to create street art near ʻAʻala Park?
+The selected artist, or group of artists, will receive $2,000 to compensate for their time, and an additional $2,000 to cover material costs.
+Proposals should be submitted by email to firstname.lastname@example.org by 4pm on Friday, August 13th, and should include the following:

 - Approach: Describe how the project will be completed, providing further detail to the tasks listed above.
-The project approach should reflect a strong capacity to complete the project and an understanding of public art projects and community engagement (max 2 pages – scoring weight 30%).
+The project approach should reflect an understanding of public art projects and community engagement (max 2 pages – scoring weight 30%).

-- Artwork Samples: Include samples of your artwork, and if applicable, any description of the process to create the artwork, or links to articles or websites (2 to 4 pages – scoring weight 30%).
+- Artwork Samples: Include samples of your artwork or links to articles or websites (2 to 4 pages – scoring weight 30%).